Car Won’t Start After an Accident

 Critical systems such as the starter or fuel pump are often disconnected.
 These systems are disabled to prevent a fire caused by an electrical short or fuel leak.

-Vehicles including Mercedes, BMW, Audi, VW, Honda, Acura, Lexus, Ford, GM, Dodge, and Chryslers will either blow a fuse, or the Engine Control Unit may be programmed to cut off fuel or disable engine start.
+Vehicles, including Mercedes, BMW, Audi, VW, Honda, Acura, Lexus, Ford, GM, Dodge, and Chryslers, may blow a fuse or have the Engine Control Unit programmed to cut off fuel or disable engine start.

 Warning!

-• Do not operate the vehicle without properly servicing the airbag system and performing a vehicle inspection.
+- Do not operate the vehicle without adequately servicing the airbag system and performing a vehicle inspection.

-• The airbags are inoperable if your SRS light is still on after you start the car.
-Your airbags will not deploy or protect in case of another accident.
+- If your SRS light is still on after you start the car, the airbags are inoperable.
+They will not deploy or protect you in case of another accident.

 Symptoms

-The most common symptom is that the engine will not crank after an accident, even if you try to jump-start it.
+The most common symptom is that the engine will not crank after an accident, even if you try to jump-start it include:

 Causes